Harmeet208/Travelopia-Backend/readme.md

 For pip - 23.1
 For PostgreSQL - 15.2

+### Please make sure that your postgresql is connected locally

 ## Changes to make

-1. Navigate to `backend` Directory
+1. Navigate to `backend/backend` Directory
 2. Now inside settings.py file change the database credentials to create tables locally, which looks like - Line Number - 79 -> DATABASES = {
         'default': {